0x42eau/scripts/README.md

 wrapper and parser from masscan, most common internal ports (heavily opnionated)

+masscan is the only dependency for this to work

 parses things like HTTP, FTP, WINRM, etc hosts into individual files.
 HTTP (80,443,8000,8080) will be in separate files AND into a file for gowitness

 ./ezscan.sh ip-list scan-rate